d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Conversion to Other Python Objects

-[**Converting to a NumPy tensor, or vice versa, is easy.
+[**Converting to a NumPy tensor**], or vice versa, is easy.
-The converted result does not share memory.**]
+The converted result does not share memory.
 This minor inconvenience is actually quite important: when you perform operations on the CPU or on GPUs, you do not want to halt computation, waiting to see whether the NumPy package of Python might want to be doing something else with the same chunk of memory.

-(~~Caution - when you perform operations on the CPU or on GPUs, you do not want to halt computation.~~)

 ```{.python .input}
 A = X.asnumpy()